Configure Prisma Access Colo-Connect

 • Cloud Router BGP ASN

-4. Determine the IP addresses you will use for the local GRE IP addresses when you set up the Colo-Connect service connections.
+4. (Deployments that use GRE tunnels only) Determine the IP addresses you will use for the local tunnel IP addresses when you set up the Colo-Connect service connections.

 5. Log in to the Colo router.